friendly-bits/geoblocker-bash/README.md

 - Fetches ipv4 subnets list for a given country from RIPE.
 - Parses, validates and compiles the downloaded list into a plain list, and saves to a file.

-**The apply script**:  Loads or removes ipsets and iptables rules for the specified country code.
+**The apply script**:  Creates or removes ipsets and iptables rules for specified country codes.
 - supported actions: add, remove

-*apply -a add -c <country_code> :
+*apply -a add -c <"country_codes"> :
-- Loads an ip list file for the specified country into an ipset and sets iptables rules to only allow connections from the local subnet and from subnets included in the ipset.
+- Loads an ip list file for specified countries into ipsets and sets iptables rules to only allow connections from the local subnet and from subnets included in the ipsets.

- *apply -a remove -c <country_code> :
+*apply -a remove -c <"country_codes"> :
-- removes the ipset and associated iptables rules for the specified country.
+- removes ipsets and associated iptables rules for specified countries.

 **The backup script**: Creates a backup of the current iptables state and current geoblocker-associated ipsets, or restores the above from backup.